ziiqoos/pn-todo-app/README.md

 - Filter tasks by status
 - Filter Tasks by keywords
 - Drag and drop to reorganize tasks by priority
-- View tasks after reloading the page
+- View tasks persisted after reloading the page

 ## Technical features
 The main technical features in the project are :